KrankShaftRox/RepData_PeerAssessment1/PA1_template.md

 ![plot2](plot2.png)

 Thus, we have obtained a time series plot of the average steps taken every day.
+This can be used to understand the pattern in time variation of steps.

 ### Step 5
 ### The 5-minute interval that, on average, contains the maximum number of steps